Qigong - Chi Gung

 Linda Lehrhaupt, author of the best selling book "Tai Chi as a Path of Wisdom" talks about her meeting Mr. Chan, and her first experience with standing meditation.

 The purpose of the various standing postures we "hold" is to become more aware of our body and how it stabilizes itself.

 We then start to gain a measure of control over this autonomic process, and use it to improve our health, posture, and martial effectiveness.
 Normally our stabilizer muscles prevents us from falling down.
 However, this simple act relies on balancing with minute, continual adjustments against gravity.

 Secondly, the same muscles that stabilize us can also constrict our blood flow and cause unnecessary tension.
-However by aligning our posture by learning correct principles, and working with gravity, not fighting against it, we start to allow the major muscles and our skeletal structure support our body weight.
+However by aligning our posture by learning correct principles, and working with gravity, not fighting against it, we start to allow just the necessary muscles and our skeletal structure support our body weight.

 Think of a bridge, and how it's many parts support, and strengthen its structure.
 We use this analogy to understand the unseen alignments that are taking place internally.

-This acquired skill of releasing internally allows better blood flow and better functioning of our organs.
+This acquired skill of releasing internally allows better blood flow throughout the body and better functioning of our organs.

 Imagine just letting go, as the stress begins to melt away.
 We learn what muscles aren't necessary to support what we are actually doing.
 We begin to learn what true relaxation really is.
-Most people have never experienced this, but trust me you'll know it when you feel it.
+Most people have never experienced this.

 At this point we begin the real inner work of finding